Daiveion/tracker-bot/README.md

 # Tracker Bot - Discord Bot

 ## 📌 About
-Carbot is a powerful and customizable Discord bot designed to streamline moderation, automate tasks, and enhance community engagement.
+Tracker Bot is a powerful and customizable Discord bot designed to streamline moderation, automate tasks, and enhance community engagement.
 Whether you're managing a small friend group or a large server, Tracker Bot provides essential features with a user-friendly interface.

 ## 🚀 Features
 - **Slash Commands**